prismicio/prismic-vue/README.md

 | linkType       	| string   	| no       	| vueRouter     	| Link components may be handled differently based on what you use.
 Currently accepted values: 'vueRouter' and 'nuxt'. 	|

 ### 2/Query your content
-Because we inject a `prismic-javascript` instance into Vue, each of its method are accessible from your components.
+Because we inject a `@prismicio/client` instance into Vue, each of its method are accessible from your components.
 Make sure to check [its documentation](https://github.com/prismicio/prismic-javascript)!

 A bare bone example that fetches data from a `home` document and then sets a `fields` data object:
 ```javascript